Svancara/FinDogAI/docs/Initial_project_description.md

     - List of Advances provided by the client
     - List of updating events (Starting work; Starting journey; Finishing work; Finishing journey; Material added; etc.)

-### **G. Advances Management**
+### **H. Advances Management**

   - The Advances collection is specific for each job.
   - It is a list of payments made by the client to the craftsman.
   - Application automatically assignes an ordinal number to each advance.
 The numbering is based on the Firestore autoincremental feature.
-TADY  - The application screen displays the sum of advances and the sum of costs.
-The difference is the amount the craftsman is owed.
+  - The app screen will display the sum of the advances and the sum of the costs.
+The difference represents the amount to be reimbursed to the craftsman for the costs incurred.

-### **G. Cost Management**
+### **I. Cost Management**

 #### There are two methods how to manage costs:

-##### A. CRUD operations (e.g. Creating, Updating, Deleting costs).
+##### A. Classic CRUD operations (e.g. Creating, Updating, Deleting costs).
  Application will manage a list of costs for each job on teh separate tab/screen.
 This is the "classic" way how to manage costs.
 However it should be also possible to add/update/delete costs by voice.
 A list of costs can be filtered by the cost type (transport, material, labor, machine, other) and updated on the specific page.

-###### B. Event-based (e.g. Starting work, Stopping work, Adding material, etc.)
+##### B. Event-based (e.g. Starting work, Stopping work, Adding material, etc.)

 1. **Labor**
 * **Recording:** Simple voice commands for start/stop (`"Starting work"`, `"Taking a break"`, `"Finishing for today"`) or by time (`"I worked for 2 hours."`).
-* **Rate setting:** User sets his/her hourly rate and the application automatically calculates the price for the work performed.
 * **Team** A user can store their team members and set their hourly rates in the database.
 * **Team work recording:** The user can say: `"John is working on the Smith order."` and the application will ask: `"How many hours is he working?"`
-* **Team members working on the same order:** The application will store worked hours for each team member to the same or different orders.
-Application automatically calculate the total cost of the work performed by the team members on the order according to their hourly rates.
+* **Team members working on the same order:** The application will store worked hours for each team member to the same order.
+Application automatically calculates the total cost of the work performed by the team members on the order according to their hourly rates.

 2. **Material**
 * **Recording:** By voice (`"I bought 5 plasterboard sheets for 2500 crowns."`).
 * **Smart receipt scanning:** The user could say: `"Write down this receipt."`, take a picture of it and the AI ​​would use OCR (Optical Character Recognition) technology to "read" the individual items, prices and dates and suggest their inclusion in the order.

 3. **Transport**
 * **Recording:** By voice at the beginning and end of the trip.
+The user says: `"I'm going to Brno to handle an order for Mr. Smith.
+Odometer reading is 12345."` and `"I'm back from Brno.
+Odometer reading is 124567."`.
+The application understands the intent and asks for confirmation.
 * **Automation:** The application can use GPS to automatically track the distance traveled.
 The user would just say: `"I'm going to Mr. Smith's"` and the application would measure the route itself and upon arrival ask: `"Have you arrived at the location?
 Should I write down the 15 km drive to the Smith order?"`.
 * **Vehicles:** The user saves their vehicles in the database(e.g. "Transporter", "Fabia") and sets the rate per kilometer for each.
-The AI ​​then automatically calculates the cost of the trip.
+The application ​​then automatically calculates the cost of the trip.

-4. **Machines ⚙ ** (optional)
+4. **Machines** (optional)
 * **Recording:** Simple voice commands for start/stop (`"Starting work with excavator"`, `"Stopping excavator"`, `"Excavator ends for today"`).
 * **Rate setting:** User sets the hourly rate of the machine in the database.
 The application calculates the total cost of the work performed by the machine.

 5. **Other costs** (optional)
 * **Recording:** By voice (`"I paid 500 crowns for parking."`).

 ---